 Admission to Regis is highly competitive.
-To be eligible an applicant must be a baptized Roman Catholic boy with excellent grades and standardized testing (above 90% in CTBS/CAP/ERB or equivalent testing).
+To be eligible, an applicant must be a baptized Roman Catholic boy with excellent grades and standardized testing (above 90 percent in CTBS/CAP/ERB or equivalent testing).

 If an applicant is in a public or independent school, he or his parents should contact the Regis Admissions Office directly and be ready to provide a copy of his final 7th grade report card and the relevant information on standardized testing.

-All applicants are expected to take the Regis Scholarship Exam on November 6, 2021.
-Once an applicant has submitted his application — due two weeks before the exam — we will expect him for the exam.
+All applicants are expected to take the Regis Scholarship Exam on November 4, 2023.
+Once an applicant has submitted his application — due on October 23 — we will expect him for the exam.
 Please note that the Regis Exam is the High School Placement Exam (HSPT), not the TACHS test.
 Please do not put us down as one of your three choices on the TACHS test.

-Students from Brooklyn, Queens and Long Island who are scheduled to take the TACHS test on November 6th should sign up for that exam but take the Regis HSPT test that day.
-You will then automatically be switched to the TACHS make-up on November 13th.
+Students from Brooklyn, Queens, and Long Island who are scheduled to take the TACHS test on November 4 should sign up for that exam but take the Regis HSPT test that day.
+You will then automatically be switched to the TACHS make-up on a later date in November.

 For more detailed information, please check out the Admissions Calendar and Checklist.